act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Passed Example 2

-The text node automatically updates every 3 seconds after the page completes loading.
-A mechanism is available to pause and resume the automatic updates.
+The text content automatically updates every 3 seconds after the page completes loading.
+A button is available to pause and resume the automatic updates.

 ```html
 <body onload="toggle()">